MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/euiccs-csp.md

 Supported operation is Get.
 Value type is integer.
 Default value is 1.

 <a href="" id="euicc-profiles-iccid-isenabled"></a>**_eUICC_/DownloadServers/_ServerName_/AutoEnable**
 Required.
 Indicates whether the discovered profile must be enabled automatically after install.
-This must be set by the MDM when the ServerName subtree is created
+This must be set by the MDM when the ServerName subtree is created.

 Supported operations are Add, Get, and Replace.
 Value type is bool.